 Pain injections are short outpatient procedures.
 The procedure is performed under X-ray guidance to help the physician safely deliver the medication to the right place in your spine.
 You will be monitored for a short time after the injection, and you will need to have someone drive you home.
 Plan to relax for the next 24 hours.
 You should notice a decrease in pain within 2 or 3 days.
 If the first injection does not relieve your pain after a week or two, your doctor may recommend you have another injection.

 If you have joint pain but have not tried a pain management injection, call Tarpon Interventional Pain & Spine Care to find out if this treatment would be right for you.
-One of our knowledgeable and friendly staff members will be happy to answer your questions and schedule a consultation with a pain specialist in Plano or Addison, Texas.
+One of our knowledgeable and friendly staff members will be happy to answer your questions and schedule a consultation with a pain specialist in Plano, Texas.